All Marvel movies ranked

 Just when it seemed like the MCU was getting so big that the whole superhero-movie bubble might burst, along comes an adventure with an action sequence set in a bathtub.
 Ant-Man is ultimately too flat to leave much of an impression, but it's a much-needed reminder that there are real people underneath all that armor.

 After the sugar rush of the first film, recapturing the magic was always going to be an uphill battle.
 But for all its wit, speed and Kurt Russell playing a swaggering dad with secrets, this second instalment feels like a disappointment.
 Until well past halfway through, it doesn’t even have a plot, just a bunch of amusing scenes.

-An overstuffed sausage of summer entertainment, this one’s the Ocean’s Thirteen of spandexed heroism, if you can imagine a version of that movie with two times as many Brad Pitts and no poker dealers.
+An overstuffed sausage of summer entertainment, this is the Ocean’s Thirteen of spandexed heroism—if you can imagine a version of that movie with two times as many Brad Pitts and no poker dealers.
 The result is endless in-fighting for alpha-dog dominance, everyone trying to make what amounts to a cameo stick.

 The Iron Man sub-saga undergoes the kind of freshening up it needed after a brief flirtation with Mickey Rourke.
 Take Stark to an unlikely place (rural Tennessee), have the magical suit totally fail him, have him attract a curious wiseass of a preteen sidekick—all of these things happen in a snappy course correction.

 Homecoming isn’t strictly an origin story: There’s no radioactive spider bite, no wow-I-can-lift-a-car-now moment.
 This is about a young man figuring out what to do with the power he’s already acquired, while also navigating the pitfalls of everyday teenagerhood.
 It’s light and breezy and a little throwaway.